nomand/PBRBlendShader/README.md

 download the **unitypackage** for shaders and associated scripts only or download the project for other setup.
 I never got around to implementing Emissive properties.
+Refer to the [Wiki](/wiki) for more details.

 ### Disclaimer

 These shaders were made using ShaderForge.
-Now that ShaderForge is discontinued and native Substance support has been removed from Unity, these shaders will only work in Unity version up to 2017.4.5.
-Unity 2018 broke ShaderForge.
+Now that ShaderForge is discontinued, Unity 2018 broke it and native Substance support has been removed, these shaders will only work in Unity version up to 2017.4.5.
 I may revisit these in the future and update them to Unity's shader graph, but with introduction of new Scriptable pipelines, there's a lot for me to learn, therefore I'm making this available, feel free to submit pull requests.

 ### License

-Refer to the [License](LICENSE.md) for rights and limitations.
+Refer to the [License (CC-BY-NC-SA-4.0)](LICENSE.md) for rights and limitations.

 Master branch contains code from: